 Over the last three seasons, the offense has steadily improved in batting each year.
 In 2014, the team hit .250 followed by a .257 team average in 2015.
 In the 2016 campaign, the Matadors hit .259 as a team and belted 26 team home runs and drove in 224 RBI, which are all the highest totals since 2014.

 Christopher Hom completed his third season as assistant coach with the Matadors.
 He has served as third base coach with CSUN over his three years with team.

 In 2016, the Matador defense posted a program record .978 team fielding percentage, which ranked 16th in the nation.

 His first full recruiting class at CSUN - the class of 2014- was nationally recognized as one of the 'Top Recruiting Classes in the Western Region', according to Baseball America.
 Additionally, 14 members of the 2014-15 CSUN academic roster achieved a 3.00 GPA or higher.
 In 2015-16, eight members of the roster were awarded the prestigious Varsity N honor for earning a 3.5 GPA over the full academic year.

 Volunteer Assistant Coach

-Goulding completed his second season as a graduate student manager in 2015 and oversaw a crew of six student managers, who assisted with practice and day-to-day operations.
+Goulding completed two seasons as graduate student manager and oversaw a crew of six student managers, who assisted with practice and day-to-day operations.